intel/stacks/dlrs/dlrs.rst

 Deep Learning Reference Stack Guide
 ###################################

-This guide gives examples for using the Deep Learning Reference stack to run real-world usecases, as well as benchmarking workloads for TensorFlow\*, PyTorch\*, and Kubeflow\* in Clear Linux* OS.
+This guide gives basic examples for using the Deep Learning Reference stack to make getting started with DLRS quick.
+There are also examples of using the stack in real-world usecases, with code and instructions in the GitHub* `Usecases Repository`_.

 .. contents::
    :local: